Stress-Free Wedding Dress Shopping – 8 Top Tips!

 6. Shop Well In Advance Of Your Wedding Day

-Wedding dresses, in the main, are ordered in by the shop especially for you.
+Wedding dresses, in the main, are ordered in by the shop, especially for you.
 However, some designers have up to a 6-month waiting time before your dress will arrive in the shop.
 To avoid heartache, make sure you start shopping at least 9-months to 1 year before your wedding day.
 The last thing you want is to find the dress of your dreams and discover that it won’t arrive until after your big day!
 Tell the consultant when your wedding date is so they can direct you towards dresses that will arrive in time.
 If you only have a few weeks before your wedding, choose a shop that sells off-the-peg dresses and/or designers with short lead times.

 7. Know Your Budget

 Work out how much you can afford to spend on your dress before you arrive at the store.
-Let the consultant know how much you have available so they can guide you towards dresses in your price range.
+Let the consultant know how much you have available so they can guide you toward dresses in your price range.
 Remember that accessories and alterations will be additional costs, so ensure you have budgeted for these, too.

 8. Be Sure You’re Happy Before You Say Yes!

-The most important thing to remember is that it is YOUR wedding dress, and YOUR wedding day, and YOU need to be in love with your gown!
+The most important thing to remember is that it is YOUR wedding dress, and YOUR wedding day and YOU need to be in love with your gown!
 Don’t be afraid to say if the dress everyone else thinks is perfect, doesn’t feel the same to you.
 If this is the case, it may not be The One.
 However, before you dismiss it completely, tell the consultant and guests what you are not happy with.
-Maybe the dress can be altered slightly, or adding a belt, straps, or other accessory turns it into the dress of your dreams.
+Maybe the dress can be altered slightly or adding a belt, straps, or other accessory turns it into the dress of your dreams.
 If you’re still unsure, go away and think about it for a while before you make your final decision.
 At the end of the day, your wedding photos will be around for a lifetime so you need to be sure you love how you look!
 Not all brides get that little fizzy feeling when standing in their perfect dress, but if you are reluctant to take it off then it’s probably the one for you!

 Ready to start looking for your dress?
 Book an appointment at Lucky Sixpence Bridal, here!